No-Country/C3-G45/README.md

 ### [Working website](http://no-country-c03-g57-frontend.herokuapp.com/)
 ---
 ## Getting started with the project:
+The following instructions will get you a copy of the project up and running on your local machine for development purposes.
-You're going to need to do a couple of things in order to run this project on your local machine:
+You'll need to do a couple of things in order to run this project on your local machine:

 1) Clone both backend and frontend servers:
 ```sh